 There is a problem with semaphores, deadlocks.
 These occur when one process has altered the semaphores value as it enters a critical region but then fails to leave the critical region because it crashed or was killed.
 Linux protects against this by maintaining lists of adjustments to the semaphore arrays.
 The idea is that when these adjustments are applied, the semaphores will be put back to the state that they were in before the a process's set of semaphore operations were applied.
-These adjustments are kept in sem\undo data structures queued both on the semid\ds data structure and on the task\struct data structure for the processes using these semaphore arrays.
+These adjustments are kept in sem_undo data structures queued both onthe semid_ds data structure and on the task_struct data structure for the processes using these semaphore arrays.
 Each individual semaphore operation may request that an adjustment be maintained.
-Linux will maintain at most one sem\undo data structure per process for each semaphore array.
+Linux will maintain at most one sem_undo data structure per process for each semaphore array.
 If the requesting process does not have one, then one is created when it is needed.
-The new sem\undo data structure is queued both onto this process's task\struct data structure and onto the semaphore array's semid\ds data structure.
-As operations are applied to the semphores in the semaphore array the negation of the operation value is added to this semphore's entry in the adjustment array of this process's sem\undo data structure.
+The new sem_undo data structure is queued both onto this process's task_struct data structure and onto the semaphore array's semid_ds data structure.
+As operations are applied to the semphoresin the semaphore array of this process's sem_undo data structure.
 So, if the operation value is 2, then -2 is added to the adjustment entry for this semaphore.

-When processes are deleted, as they exit Linux works through their set of sem\undo data structures applying the adjustments to the semaphore arrays.
-If a semaphore set is deleted, the sem\undo data structures are left queued on the process's task\struct but the semaphore array identifier is made invalid.
-In this case the semaphore clean up code simply discards the sem\undo data structure.
+When processes are deleted, as they exit Linux works through their set of sem_undo data structures applying the adjustments to the semaphore arrays.
+If a semaphore set is deleted, the sem_undo data structures are left queued on the process's task_struct but the semaphore arrayidentifier is made invalid.
+In this case the semaphore clean up code simply discards the sem_undo data structure.